 Step 4 – Digital Advertising and PPC Services

 Step 5 – Social Media or Bust

 So you’re a clinician.
 You’ve got the tools, the skills, and the intelligence to benefit those in need around you, and you’re ready to start your own private practice.
 Maybe you already have one.
 However, your client retention and clientele is lacking.

 You’re a clinician, and awesome at helping humans, but not a promoter or an advertiser.
-You open your schedule on your lunch and see maybe one or two appointments a day, but the office across from you is jam packed with individuals going in and out.
-What is he doing different?
+You open your schedule on your lunch and see maybe one or two appointments a day, but the office across from you is jam-packed with individuals going in and out.
+What is he doing differently?
 How does he acquire new clientele?

 So, how do you get noticed?
 How do you acquire new leads, clients, and results?

 Marketing is a crucial part of any private practice.